9 Cheapest Prop Firms in 2026

 You pay $1 to start the evaluation.
 The full account fee is only charged after you pass.
 If you do not pass, you lose a dollar.
 That is not a discount or a promotion.
 It is a fundamentally different approach where you prove yourself first and pay second.

-The Access challenge is a 1-Step evaluation with a 4% profit target and no time limit.
-There are zero minimum trading days during the evaluation phase.
+The Access challenge is a one-step evaluation with a 4% profit target and no time limit.
+There are no minimum trading days during the evaluation phase.
 The max overall loss is 7% trailing, and the daily loss limit is 5%, both trailing.

 Once funded, the drawdown tightens to 6% overall and 3% daily, with a 30% consistency rule and a minimum of 4 profitable trading days requiring at least 1% gain each.